-- 1 bunch fresh basil leaves -roughly chopped
+- 1 bunch/s fresh basil leaves - roughly chopped (to serve)

 - In a large pan or a pot with a lid, sauté onions and garlic in a tablespoon of olive oil over a low to medium heat, for a couple of minutes until they start to soften, but not brown.

 - Add the mince (or lentils) and bay leaves, dried rosemary and oregano and cook until it just starts to brown (about 5 minutes) then add the vegetables, tomatoes (and tomato paste if using).
+Season to taste.

 - Place the lid ajar the pan.
 Simmer until the sauce starts to thicken, minimum 30 minutes.
 The longer you can let it simmer, the richer the sauce will become.